julsraemy/phd/src/loud.md

 - Textual Works: Distinct textual entities like book content or journal articles
 - Visual Works: Image content like paintings or drawings

+Each endpoint is supported by detailed documentation, including the required and permitted patterns, along with a corresponding [JSON schema](https://linked.art/api/1.0/schema_docs/).

 ## LOUD Ecosystem